8kto/dev-scritps/env/vim/vimrc.md

 ```

 #### File manager
-Set an extented view for VIM internal file manager
+Set an extended view for `vim` internal file manager
 + 0: Thin, one file per line
 + 1: Long, one file per line with file size and time stamp
 + 2: Wide, which is files in columns